jsoeterbroek/resume/markdown/resume-en.md

 :   **Hartekamp Groep**
     ***Caregiver for people with mental handicaps***

     Working in a care home for people with mental handicaps providing medical and non-medical home care service to elderly/disabled clients.
-Focused on personal care, companionship, homemaking, health and personal wellbeing of people under our care.
+Focused on personal care, companionship, homemaking, health and personal wellbeing of people with disabilities under our care.

 2016 - 2018
 :   **Koninklijke Nederlandse Redding Maatschappij**
     ***Database-, Linux System- and Application Administrator***

     The KNRM is a search-and-rescue organisation at sea.
-I was a part of the IT team that supported KNRM volunteers and office personnel.
+I was a part of the IT team that supported KNRM volunteers out at sea and office personnel.
 Within this team I was primarily responsible for multiple virtual hosts in Microsoft Azure Cloud; administration, configuration, monitoring and troubleshooting of CentOS Linux OS and LAMP applications.

 2012 - 2016
 :   **Proxy BV, UNIX Consultancy**